 • Advice regarding professional practices, including: writing an artist statement, biography and grant applications; documentation; and exhibition proposals.

-• Studio visits which provides mentees with a view into the professional life of an artist.
+• Studio visits which will provide a view into the professional life of an artist.

 • An ongoing relationship with a professional practitioner.

-• Resources to help evolve participant’s art practice.
+• Resources to help evolve participants’ art practices.